-If you arrive late on a training night, you must check in with the Duty NCO.
+If your cadet arrives late on a training night, they must check in with the Duty NCO.
 He/she will mark your name down on the attendance.
-Afterwards, you may enter the parade square and go to your flight.
-Before you fall in, ask permission from your Flight Commander.
-If the parade has already started, stand to the side of the parade square.

-If there is no Duty NCO available, you should check in at the office.
+Afterwards, they may enter the parade square and go to their flight.
+Before they fall in, they are to ask permission from their Flight Commander.
+If the parade has already started, they should stand to the side of the parade square.
+If there is no Duty NCO available, they should check in at the office.